emberjs/ember.js/README.md

 - [Blog](http://emberjs.com/blog)
 - [Builds](http://emberjs.com/builds)

-###What to Use Ember.js for and When to Use It
-A javascript "framework", or "library", is a collection of javascript files comprising features and functionality that can be incorporated into a web-development project, thereby enhancing the project's capabilities and feature set.
-The best frameworks are modular, creating flexibility by allowing the developer to use as little or as much of the library as the project requires.

-The Ember.js framework enables developers to build scalable, single-page web applications gracefully and efficiently; it does so by providing a set of useful and easily incorporated functionality, functionality commonly found on dynamic, feature-rich web pages.
+The Ember.js framework enables developers to build scalable, single-page web applications gracefully and efficiently.
+It does so by providing a set of useful and easily incorporated functionality, the kind commonly found on dynamic, feature-rich web pages.
 Useful features and benefits of Ember include:

 * **Built-in best practices:** all code conforms to industry-standard best practices